clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_it/features/forecast/injixo-forecast/manage-workloads.md

 2. Click _Create Workload_{:.doc-button} in the upper right corner of the forecast page.
 3. In the *Basic configuration* section, enter a **Name** for your new workload.
 4. Select the **Time zone** to display data.
 Note: The set time zone must match the planning unit to save staff requirements.
-5. (Optional) Select the **Holiday region** to acknowledge all national holidays that affect your forecast for the year.
+5. (Optional) Select the **Holiday region** to acknowledge all public holidays that affect your forecast for the year.
 6. Select the **Planning unit** and the **Activity**.
 Note: You must select an option to calculate staff requirements.
     {{ 4 | image: 'Import Workload basic configuration section' }}
 7. Click the tab **Forecast import**.